-The Deep Water Culture Aquaponics design is also known as Raft or Floating Systems that go back to the history of aquaponics.
-The Ancient civilizations of Aztecs and Asian cultures grew their vegetables on rafts floating in ponds and swamp-like environments (see image left).
-It has now developed into hydroponic systems and more recently Aquaponics Systems.
+The Deep Water Culture Aquaponics design, also known as Raft or Floating Systems, go way back in the history of aquaponics.
+The Ancient civilizations of Aztecs and Asian cultures grew their vegetables on rafts floating in ponds and swamp-like environments (image above).
+It eventually developed into hydroponic systems, and more recently Aquaponics Systems.

 As mentioned in our summary from Aquaponics Grow Bed, this system is light on maintenance and best for leafy fast growing vegetables with small root systems.
 The components we use most are for small to medium systems that are suitable for hobbyists and home-based growers, as opposed to commercial systems that require more space and expensive equipment.
 But both have their benefits and and are capable of wonderful produce harvests.

-DWC layouts resemble other types of aquaponic systems that require routine management to keep plants, fish and the bacteria population in good health.
-Compared to deep water culture vs ebb and flow, draining water from the grow beds aren’t needed with DWC.
-Two basic types of systems are in use, both with plenty of modification design hybrids out there.1.
+Like other types of aquaponic systems, DWC requires routine management to keep plants, fish, and the bacteria population in good health.
+Unlike ebb and flow systems, draining water from the grow beds aren’t needed.
+Two basic types of DWC systems are in use, both with plenty of modifications design out there.1.
 The Float Tank.
-This uses grow bed areas of Styrofoam insulation rafts that float on top of a tank of fish.
+This uses grow beds of Styrofoam insulation rafts that float on top of a tank filled with fish.
 Plants grow in net pots that are placed in holes in the Styrofoam allowing the roots to dangle in the water continuously.
-This simple design can be used indoor and outdoor using tanks, aquariums and even backyard ponds.
+This simple design can be used indoor,outdoor, and even backyard ponds.

 A Filter(s) is placed between the fish tank and the grow beds in the larger systems like the Canal Type.
 Included but not always used are, swirl filters, nitrafication filters, screens or reverse osmosis filters, and waste solids filters.
 Be advised that the solids will require manual cleaning weekly.